kennell/curldrop/README.md

 ⏫ curldrop
 ==========

 curldrop is a simple (less than 100 LOC) web app that allows you to upload files straight from your terminal with curl.
-It is inspired by services like [curl.io](http://curl.io/) and [Transfer.sh](https://transfer.sh/).
+It is inspired by services like [Transfer.sh](https://transfer.sh/).

 ## Get started